 Call 860-838-4046 to register.
 Payment required at registration.
 Space is limited!

 Equip yourself with the tools to readily incorporate the visual arts into your daily teaching.
 All workshops combine modeled instruction in the galleries with participatory activities and art-historical content that link to core academic subjects and curriculum standards.
 Sessions may be booked for PreK-12 educators from a variety of disciplines and are designed appeal to multiple learning styles in the classroom.
 Teachers may request a focus on artworks from a specific area of our collection.
 See the menu below for topics offered year-round.
 Certificates of Connecticut Professional Development Completion available.

 Offsite Presentations (up to 3.5 contact hours): $40/teacher plus travel.
 Capped at $400.

-$5 discount will be given to museum and CAEA members as well as pre-service teachers.
+$5 discount for museum and CAEA members and pre-service teachers.

 Learning to Look

 Discover methods of teaching with artworks across the curriculum by developing perceptive eyes.
 Learn how to “read” images as primary sources and to create dialogues around works of art with your students.
 Explore how the process of careful looking exercises students’ observational, critical thinking, and oral presentation skills.